CDE-Malmo/community/projects/README.md

 # CDE-Malmö projects

+## Ongoing projects

+### Dockerize Repo Tool
+So that anyone can start using it on their machine without messing around.

 ## Completed projects

 - [JeGeRe](JeGeRe.md) - How to setup a test environment for Jenkins, Gerrit and the Repo tool.

 ## Project ideas

-### Dockerize Repo Tool
-So that anyone can start using it on their machine without messing around.

 ### Demo tool chain dockerized on your machine
 Test environment on your machine.